pcassioppi/SongSpots/README.md

 ## The Deets (Technical Details)

 The app was made using an AWS RDS Postgres database instance that was made accessible through a Django API using GraphQL to query the data.
-The frontend was made using React to display the queried data, along with the Google Maps API component.
+The frontend was made using React to display the queried data, as well as display the Google Maps API component.
 The application security was done using Django/GraphQL JWT authentication.

 ### Database: AWS RDS PostgreSQL